NeuralEnsemble/pype9/README.rst

    cd <pype9-repo-dir>
    pip install -r requirements.txt .

-If you cannot use *pip* you will need to manually install the *libninemlnrn* shared library, which contains wrappers for GSL random distribution functions, with::
+If you cannot use *pip* or *setuptools* you will need to manually install the *libninemlnrn* shared library, which contains wrappers for GSL random distribution functions, with::

    cd <pype9-repo-dir>/pype9/neuron/cells/code_gen/libninemlnrn
    CC=<your-Neuron-c-compiler> ./manual_compile.sh

-After that you just need to ensure the root of the Pype9 package is on your PYTHONPATH environment variable.
+After that you just need to ensure the root of the Pype9 package is symlinked to your site-packages directory or on your PYTHONPATH environment variable.

 :copyright: Copyright 20012-2016 by the Pype9 team, see AUTHORS.